ZakRab/ZakRab/README.md

 - 👋 Hi, I’m @ZakRab
-- 👀 I’m interested in: javascript, typescript, java, react, sql, c#, HTML & CSS, and svelte
+- 👀 I’m interested in: javascript, typescript, java, react, sql, c#, HTML & CSS, flutter + dart, and svelte.
-- 🌱 I’m currently learning: java and ionic
+- 🌱 I’m currently learning: java and flutter
 - 💞️ I’m looking to: collaborate on anything ;)
 - 📫 How to reach me: email